Hand reaching towards the light

 Image by Jackson David from Pixabay

-Unless you were involved in an unfortunate accident or were born with a congenital condition, namely polydactyly (extra fingers or toes) or symbrachydactyly (fewer than the average number of digits), you have ten fingers and ten toes.
-Five at the end of each limb.
-But have you ever wondered why we have five fingers in the first place?
-The answer is both simple and complicated, but we’ll break it down for you.
+Unless you were involved in an unfortunate accident or were born with a congenital condition, namely polydactyly (extra fingers or toes) or symbrachydactyly (fewer than the average number of digits), you have five fingers on each hand.
+It makes you wonder: Why do we have five fingers?
+Why not six or four?
+Let’s break down the evolution of fingers…

 Axolotl in water